TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/lua/how-to-implement-the-solution.md

 So, for reading simple lists (or rather even explicitly validly-sequenced tables), the `#` operator works well.
 For all other use cases: Double check that return value.
 Weird bugs abound.
 Better yet, read more about how to leverage other mechanisms of the Lua language to better manage your tables.

-For cli args though, this works just fine.
+For command-line argument, though, this works just fine.